 Although the plants below can live in low light situations, it is never an ideal situation for any plant and you likely won’t see it growing super fast or flowering.
 As another option, you can swap your low light plants around your house every month or two.
 Rotate the plants near bright big windows with those in darker rooms, to keep them all growing happily.
 If you find that you don’t have any bright windows available, houseplants can enjoy an afternoon of bright sunshine outdoors in the summer.
 Like a tropical get-away for your potted plants!

 This bright green, glossy looking plant can sometimes be mistaken for a faux houseplant, it’s so lush.
 Luckily for us, this plant can do quite nicely on fluorescent or incandescent lights in your room.
 You may want to leave the lights on during the daytime if you can, when keeping the ZZ in a room with no windows at all.

 Prayer Plant (Maranta leuconeura)

 The prayer plant is often chosen for its vivacious colourings, such as the violet or red leaf stripes or white accents.
-Another neat trick this plant performs is folding up its leaves every night (hence the name).
+Another neat trick this plant performs is folding up its leaves every night.
 You can keep them in low-light, but we don’t recommend a no-light space.